-Though complex, valuing privately-held businesses provides insight into a company’s strategic needs and positioning.
+Though complex, valuing private businesses provides insight into a company’s strategic needs and positioning.
 It also provides a better understanding to the company’s owners of the assets in their portfolio and the expected pricing of the business.

 Whether you’re selling, planning for succession, gifting an interest, setting up a buy/sell agreement, or considering a merger and acquisition, it’s important to use the right approach dependent on the purpose of the valuation.

-Determining the Business Valuation Approach
+Determining the Business Valuation Approach for Valuing Private Businesses

 An initial step in determining which business valuation approach to take is to examine the business’s structure and operating characteristics.
 The nature of the business activity, the value of its assets, the amount and reliability of the income generated, and whether there are adequate market comparables will determine the specific approach.
 Consult with your valuation expert to learn more about the impact of these factors.